MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 <a name="no-results-install"></a>
 **No search results are shown after installing or configuring Search**

-1. Wait until you are sure a sufficient time has elapsed after installing or configuring Search.
+1. Wait until you are sure sufficient time has elapsed after installing or configuring Search.
 It typically takes less than one hour for Search to index a collection, but it may take up to 12 hours depending on